 Our hospitals, outpatient centers and clinics have taken precautions to keep everyone as safe as possible.

-These include masking of all patients and staff; requiring everyone to sanitize their hands frequently, including before and after entry; screening employees for illness before they begin work; limiting visitors; maintaining thorough cleaning practices within our facilities, while increasing cleaning frequency; and screening patients for symptoms of COVID-19 before their visit to ensure they receive appropriate care in the safest possible setting.
+These include masking of all patients and staff; requiring everyone to sanitize their hands frequently, including before and after entry; screening employees for illness before they begin work; maintaining thorough cleaning practices within our facilities, while increasing cleaning frequency; and screening patients for symptoms of COVID-19 before their visit to ensure they receive appropriate care in the safest possible setting.

 We have reduced and staggered appointments to allow for more time to clean common areas and help ensure proper physical distancing is maintained.
 Some waiting areas have had been physically modified, and in many cases new processes have been implemented.
 For example, allowing remote check-in for an appointment from your vehicle, so that you can be brought directly to an exam room when your provider is ready to see you.
 At the same time, we have expanded options for video and telephone visits to provide safe and easy access to routine medical care when an in-person visit is not necessary.